firozkhan18/technologies-notes/java-one-by-one.md

 - **Abstraction**: Hides complex implementations and exposes only essential features.

 These principles enable developers to build modular, maintainable, and scalable applications in Java.
 Understanding these concepts is crucial for effective programming and design in an object-oriented language.

+### **Conclusion**

+Object-Oriented Programming (OOP) is a paradigm that helps in organizing software around the concept of **objects** and **classes**, making it more modular, maintainable, and reusable.
+Understanding the four pillars of OOP (Encapsulation, Abstraction, Inheritance, and Polymorphism) is essential for designing and building robust systems.
+By applying these principles, developers can create software that is easier to extend, debug, and maintain over time.

+---

 ## **Process-Oriented Object-Oriented and Functional Programming in Java**